uo-ec607/lectures/12-parallel/12-parallel.md

 ## 24.068 sec elapsed
 ```

-Next, were going to iterate over the function in *parallel*.
+As expected, the iteration took about 12 seconds to run because of the enforced break (`Sys.sleep(2)`) after every sequential iteration.
+On the other hand, this means that we can easily speed things up by iterating in *parallel*.

 Before continuing, it's worth pointing out that our abilty to go parallel hinges on the number of CPU cores available to us.
 The simplest way to obtain this information from R is with the `parallel::detectCores()` function:

 ```r